Alfred Redl: Counter-intelligence work

 By 1907, Redl had become head of the counter-intelligence branch of the Intelligence Bureau.
 Promoted to the rank of colonel, he greatly improved the methods used by the Austro-Hungarian counter-intelligence service, introducing such technological innovations as the use of cameras and primitive recording devices, while creating a database of fingerprint records for persons of interest.
 However, at the same time, Redl himself became a spy for Russia and his subsequent exposure was largely due to the improvements he had developed himself.

 Treason

 Redl's motives for treason are still unclear.
 He may have been caught in a compromising position by Russian agents, because he was homosexual and being exposed as such would have been fatal to his career prospects.
-In fact, Colonel Nikolai Baryushin of Russian military intelligence, based in Warsaw (Congress Poland) at the time, had discovered Redl's homosexuality as early as 1901, information that was used to blackmail him into revealing classified information.
+In fact, Colonel Nikolai Batyushin of Russian military intelligence, based in Warsaw (Congress Poland) at the time, had discovered Redl's homosexuality as early as 1901, information that was used to blackmail him into revealing classified information.
 However it has been claimed that recent results from Russian archives do not support this.

 In 1902, Redl reportedly passed a copy of Austro-Hungarian war plans to the Russians.
 General von Gieslingen, head of the Intelligence Bureau, delegated Redl himself to investigate the source of this leak.
 In consultation with his Russian contacts, Redl identified several low-level agents as Russian spies, thereby protecting himself and enhancing his reputation for efficiency.